SaharLatifi/Fabric-DP600-Playground/README.md

 This repository contains my practice materials and notes while preparing for the **Microsoft DP-600: Implementing Analytics Solutions Using Microsoft Fabric** exam.

-## Contents
+## 📘 What's Included
-- SQL queries
+- ✍️ Study notes and exam prep summaries
+- 🛠️ Hands-on labs with pipelines, notebooks, and lakehouses
-- Power BI reports
+- 📊 Power BI reports and semantic model exploration
-- Lakehouse & Data Warehouse scripts
-- Notebooks
-- Notes & tips

-## How to Sync with Fabric Workspace
-I use this repo to track my work in my Fabric workspace.
-To keep them in sync:
+- 🧪 Mini-projects to apply concepts in real-world scenarios

+- 💡 *This repository is a reflection of my learning journey — updated regularly as I explore.*

 Happy learning!